To get the attention you deserve, a well-written introduction is required.

-The following tips help whatever you’re writing a blog post, an email, a video script or anything else.
-However, to keep it simple and practical, we give the focus to blog post introduction as we explain and suggest you some awesome reads.
+The following tips help whether you’re writing a blog post, an email, or a video script.
+However, to keep it simple and practical, we give the focus to a blog post introduction as we explain and suggest you some awesome resources.

 To write a blog post introduction that matters, let’s follow those 10 proven hacks from 5 experts.

-10 Experts Hacks to Write Awesome Blog Post Introduction
+10 Expert Hacks to Write Awesome Blog Post Introduction

-To write the shareable, actionable and readable blog post , you need to master each of its elements.
+To write a shareable, actionable, and readable blog post, you need to master each of its elements.

-Such elements are headline, sub-headings, introduction, body, illustrations and closing.
+Such elements are headlines, sub-headings, the introduction, the body, illustrations, and the closing.

 Now, I want to share with you more proven tips from established experts.

 Remember that you’re not collecting information from all over the internet.
 It is not your goal.
-You want to learn how to get visits to your website, convert them into leads and build up an online business.
+You want to learn how to get visits to your website, convert them into leads, and start an online business.

 With that in mind, Keep those proven tips handy or best, bookmark ( CTRL + D ) that page so you can check them back when you’re writing an introduction.
 We’re working on a checklist for you, stay tuned!

-1.- Start with a fact: Facts build trusts, they pike curiosity.
+1.- Start with a fact: Facts build trust, they pike curiosity.

-But it does not have to be common; the reader may have seen it somewhere else already and it loose all its effects.
+But it does not have to be common; the reader may have seen it somewhere else already and it loses all its effects.

 2.- Tell the end of the story: Sometimes, to hook your readers, you need to tell them how the story end.

-3.- Use an anecdote: Start your blog post with a story to get the reader attention.
+3.- Use an anecdote: Start your blog post with a story to get the reader’s attention.

-4.- Grab the readers' attention: Start your introduction with something that grab the attention of the reader.
-Tell a joke, share a crazy facts or stats.
+4.- Grab the readers’ attention: Start your introduction with something that grabs the attention of the reader.
+Tell a joke, share crazy facts or stats.

-Your unique way to address the problem will catch attention.
+Your unique way to address the problem will catch their attention.

-7.- Start with an agreement: The 11th tips, shared by Dean, to write an actionable Search Engine Optimized writing that sales, is to write an introduction starting with an agreement.
+7.- Start with an agreement: The 11th tip, shared by Dean, is to write an introduction starting with an agreement.

-When you start with a concept or idea that your reader agree, they know that you understand them.
+When you start with a concept or idea that your reader agrees with, they know that you understand them.
 Perhaps your post may address their exact problem and they keep reading.
 Then, make them a promise you’ll explain in the article.

 ex: You’ll agree with me that it is hard to convert strangers into customers?
 My conversion was really low until I discover one simple tip that changed everything.

-8.- Start with a tantalizing questions that pike curiosity: People know, feel and want many things.
-When you ask questions such as “do you feel that your blog posts deserve more attention?”, you catch your readers attention who feel that you’re talking to him personally.
+8.- Start with tantalizing questions that pike curiosity: People know, feel, and want many things.
+When you ask questions such as “do you feel that your blog posts deserve more attention?”, you catch your reader’s attention who feels that you’re talking to him personally.

 9.- Use transitions such as and, but, or, yet, nor, well, no, in fact: The purpose of a sentence in your blog post is to lead your reader to the next till your call to action.
 Sometimes, to make people read your introduction and more of your posts, you just need to connect your sentences together.